ecoseminar/Ecoseminar_Aut24/DonutsvsGrapes.md

 Add an "x" after this text to vote for donuts: xx

 Add an "x" after this text to vote for grapes: xx

+Add an "x" after this text to vote for pancakes: